Irfan Makki

-Irfan Makki (عرفان مکی; born 30 October 1975) is a Pakistani-born Canadian singer-songwriter.He is known for his album, “I Believe”, and his collaborations with artists at Awakening Music.
+Irfan Makki (عرفان مکی; born 30 October 1975) is a Pakistani-born Canadian singer-songwriter.
+He is known for his album, “I Believe”, and his collaborations with Maher Zain and Mesut Kurtis.

 Career

 After signing with Awakening Records, he released the album I Believe, with 13 tracks.
 The title track "I Believe", featuring the Swedish-Lebanese musician Maher Zain, was released as a single accompanied by an official music video.

 The following year, he and Zain launched an Urdu song, Allah Hi Allah Kiya Karo, under the label Awakening Records.